Nardus/nardusmollentze.com/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Disease ecologist | Postdoc at the MRC - University of Glasgow Centre for Virus Research
+bio: Computational virologist | Postdoc at the MRC - University of Glasgow Centre for Virus Research

 interests:
 - Cross-species transmission